gip-inclusion/immersion-facile/back/README.md

 immersion-facile$ cd back/
 back$ npm start
 ```
+If you're using PG repositories and you're running locally, you need to set PG_URL host to `localhost` (see commented lines in .env.sample file)

 The back-end will be accessible on `http://localhost:1234`.
 The default behaviour when no environment variables are specified (see below) is as follows: